j-d-b/tas-server/README.md

 ```

 ### Persisting Logs
 The dockerized `tas-server` logs to the `/tas-server/logs/` directory within the container.
-I recommend using volumes to persist this data within the docker area.
+I recommend using named volumes to persist this data to the docker area.

 For example:
 ```